ISC3 expert workshop on Digital Transformation: Do AI and Big Data trigger new processes and business models in sustainable chemistry?

 Digital processes combine intensive data acquisition and machine learning.
 They are often used as optimizer in industry: production parameters are adjusted increasing safety and efficiency, raw materials are sourced and used with a greater precision, reducing waste and emissions.
-The most well-know optimizer is the blockchain technology which is used for tracing conflict minerals or nanomaterials.
-It also allows for sharing innovation – aiming for nothing less than revolutionizing Intellectual property models.
+The best known optimizer is the blockchain technology which is used for tracing conflict minerals or nanomaterials.
+It also allows for sharing innovation – aiming for nothing less than revolutionizing intellectual property models.
 This is urgently needed in order to overcome frictions in information, interaction and innovation for sustainable chemistry.

 The potentials for sustainable chemistry go even a step further when A.I. and huge computing power become a tool for chemical research and development.
 This starts with benign-by design approaches, estimating chemical exposure and related toxicity effects for humans and ecosystems.
 The automatic assembly of data for life cycle inventories, for example, can significantly simplify access to sustainability assessment, impact characterization and sustainable development.

 The participants of the workshop were convinced that the challenging, highly complex problems in the field of chemistry raise the need for digital tools: Super-computing and A.I. are opening up new horizons of knowledge and are adding a new dimension to fight the most pressing challenges of our time.
 They could contribute to investigate the critical boundaries of technology – and how to overcome them.
 At the same time, risks arising from digitalization have to be evaluated as well.

 The workshop analyzed different aspects of digitalization and identified some possible feasible paths.
 In order to explore them concretely the participants decided to join forces in elaborating publications transparently showing the needs of academia and industry in the following fields: